Want to know if your relationship is going to be one for the ages? Take a trip together.

 –> Beyond travel: our friends at Happily Ever Adventures have 7 relationship tests that all partnerships should pass. <–

-Dealing with the Unfamiliar
+Couples Travel Means Dealing with the Unfamiliar

 A short road trip in your home country is not generally a huge leap out of the comfort zone, but traveling to another country can be, particularly if one or both of you are novice travelers.
 First of all, what an adventure!
 If you are able to embark on an international journey with your significant other, this is a rare and beautiful gem.
 This is also a fantastic chance to see how he or she deals with the unknown.

-How open minded is your partner?
+How open-minded is your partner?
 Will she try that deep-fried bug with you in Thailand?
 Will he attempt to use a few foreign phrases with the locals?
 It’s great if you’re on the same page from the start, but a more adventurous and bold partner can also help bring a shy soul out of his or her shell.
 Likewise, a more reserved partner might keep the more reckless one in check.
 It’s all about balance.
 Again, these factors on their own don’t signal an impending breakup, but instead are part of a larger pattern.
 You should witness growth in your partner, however small.
 Travel is a HUGE way to grow, and together you can watch one another become better people.
 That’s how it should be anyway.
 Travel should be bringing out the best in you at least 85% of the time.
 (That’s our own invented statistic, for the record).

-Temperaments Show Their Ugly and Beautiful Faces
+You and Your Partner’s Temperaments Will Show Their Ugly and Beautiful Faces

 Is your boyfriend or girlfriend an extravert or introvert?
 You’re about to find out in the ultimate test of true love.
 These differences in temperament can provide a wonderful balance amongst couples, and may be the basis of the adage: opposites attract.
 Extraversion and introversion do not merely refer to how social a person is, although that can be part of it.
 Rather, they deal with how an individual gains or loses energy.
 Travel and adventure require a significant output of energy.
 As you explore Rome in the summertime with your partner, for instance, this busy and colorful city may seem simultaneously to invigorate one of you and deplete the other.
 Introverts are often affected by sensory overload and may begin to feel overwhelmed by the hordes of people, noises, and activity.
 Most extraverts, however, will seem to grow more enthusiastic as the day wears on, apparently electrified by the crowds, smells, and sights.
 These examples are somewhat extreme (most people fall somewhere in between these two polarities) but they do paint a vivid picture.
 Without talking together about how the two of you are feeling and learning to respect the needs of the other, you could be in for a tense argument.

-You May Want to Punch Them
+Honestly, You May Want to Punch Them

 Do you let minor annoyances stack up until you’re crabby and snapping at every remark?
 Do you sulk silently for miles of the trip?
 These unpleasant and irksome times will happen, but it is how you work them out together that matters.
 Spending even an hour apart or taking time to go on solitary walks, meditate, or read can make a monumental difference for each of you personally.
-Being able to move through these trying times (or complete a 6 month road trip with both of you still alive) shows you’ve got what it takes to make it through the long haul.
+Being able to move through these trying times (or complete a 6-month road trip with both of you still alive) shows you’ve got what it takes to make it through the long haul.